Currency:USD $

 Adapting Strategy and Understanding Stats

-Understanding how to ensure your win condition remains effective or finding ways to leverage your strategy is crucial in evolving gameplay.
+Understanding how to keep your win condition effective or finding ways to leverage your strategy is crucial in evolving gameplay.
 This flexibility is exemplified by higher-ranked players who adjust their tactics based on their team's composition rather than repeating the same playing style.
 This adaptability allows players to focus on doubling down and enabling the specific win conditions necessary for victory.

 The Truth About Stats